 - Through other assistance from Career Services

 Y399 internships must be approved by the SOIC before any authorization to enroll will be given.
 The approval decision will be based on the prerequisites listed above.

 It is preferred that students submit their application as soon as possible after securing an internship (i.e. the previous semester).
 Applications must be submitted no later than the end of the second week of the semester during which the internship will begin.

 School of Informatics and Computing staff will verify that interns are in full compliance with prerequisite requirements.
 After the application form is submitted, set up a faculty meeting to discuss the proposed project and the expectations and requirements for the internship.
 The internship application will NOT be approved without the faculty meeting.
 For remote students, a conference call or skype meeting may also be arranged.
 After the application has been approved, interns will be authorized to register for the Y399 course.

-Major considerations for the approval of a project internship include whether the intern will have a project assignment providing adequate experience, (2) whether student has provided adequate technical details about the project, its goals, technologies used and information about other responsibilities and activities, and (3) will student be able to write the required project report at the conclusion of your internship.
+Major considerations for the approval of a project internship include (1) whether the intern will have a project assignment providing adequate experience, (2) whether student has provided adequate technical details about the project, its goals, technologies used and information about other responsibilities and activities, and (3) will student be able to write the required project report at the conclusion of your internship.